adammccartney/cheatsheets/mccartney/workflows/pythonTips.md

 Packaging
 ==============================================================================

-Package imports

-* The following are a few notes from Mark Lutz on Package Import.
+Package imports a few notes from Mark Lutz.

 In order to import modules from a package, first set the PYTHONPATH to look in the directory where the modules are stored.